jacobgonzales20/DumbTesla/README.md

 Video Proof Here - https://peertube.social/videos/watch/8a5114d3-1b41-47cf-afc4-6aa7b12a1b9b

-Method 2 Temporary Fix ( Disables Individual Domains & Can Be Used When Driving) -
+Method 2 w/ Windscribe Temporary Fix ( Disables Individual Domains & Can Be Used When Driving)(Only Allows 3 Domains To Be Disabled On Free Plan) -

 Requirements -
 A iPhone running a jailbreak and access to cydia, Currently there are 2 jailbreak tools available for iOS https://unc0ver.dev/ and https://checkra.in/ i personally use checkra1n as it's unpatchable.